ciarancourtney/concurrent_java_examples/README.md

 ## Benchmarking

-All java samples are coded to except stdin of matrix size and thread_count, and each sample outputs duration in miliseconds and thread_count in stdout.
+All java samples are coded to accept stdin of matrix size and thread_count, and each sample outputs duration in miliseconds and thread_count in stdout.

 A python script (bench.py) is used to execute each sample programmatically, log results, and plot a 2D line chart of